-7. The decision-making process
+The decision-making process

-Each decision reached is discretionary and is not governed by means-tested regulations, however, the Council will ensure that all decisions made are consistent, fair and in-line with the objectives of this policy.
+Each decision reached is discretionary and is not governed by means-tested regulations, however, the Council will ensure that all decisions made are in-line with the objectives of this policy.

 On receipt of an approved/signed form the Decision Maker will verify that the claimant is eligible.